Wayne Boardman

 Wayne Boardman is an English wheelchair rugby league player-coach.
-He currently plays for Halifax Panthers in the RFL Wheelchair Super League, to whom he captains, and the England national wheelchair rugby league team.
+He currently plays for Halifax Panthers in the RFL Wheelchair Super League, to whom he captains.
+He has previously represented the England national wheelchair rugby league team.

 Background

 Wayne Boardman is an disabled wheelchair rugby league player.
 He is a product of the Wakefield Trinity academy in the running game and has also briefly played for Dewsbury Rams.
-At aged 29 he suffered an accident which confined him to a wheelchair, and began playing wheelchair rugby league and wheelchair basketball at a local club.
+At age 29 he suffered an accident and became a wheelchair user, joing the wheelchair rugby league and playing wheelchair basketball at a local club.